Why The Trump Decision To Delay Aid To Ukraine Is Under Scrutiny

 Democrats say the president tried to coerce an ally to help him take down a political opponent.
 Republicans argue it's a routine use of presidential power.

-Interviews with officials and former officials show how the Trump administration's hold-up of aid to Ukraine was irregular and likely violated U.S. law, but has far-reaching consequences at home and overseas.
+Interviews with current and former officials show how the Trump administration's hold-up of aid to Ukraine was irregular and likely violated U.S. law, but has far-reaching consequences at home and overseas.

 Tim Rieser, who has decades of experience with foreign aid, had a front row seat to the process that unfolded this summer.
 He is a staff director of the Senate subcommittee that handles funding for State Department programs.
 He also serves as senior foreign policy adviser to Democratic Sen. Pat Leahy of Vermont.